haidaraM/zsh-history-cleaner/README.md

   -H, --history-file <HISTORY_FILE>
           The history file to use

           [default: ~/.zsh_history]

   -n, --no-backup
           [USE WITH CAUTION!!]
 Disable history file backup.
 By default, a backup is written to '{history_file}.{timestamp}' in the current directory

   -k, --keep-duplicates
-          Should we keep duplicate commands in the history file
+          Should we keep duplicate commands in the history file?

   -h, --help
           Print help (see a summary with '-h')